-(a) to (d): The policies of the Government are aimed at ensuring that the Internet in India is Open, Safe & Trusted and Accountable to all users.
+(a) and (b): The policies of the Government are aimed at ensuring that the Internet in India is Open, Safe & Trusted and Accountable to all users.

 The Internet technology and Internet used to be seen as force for good, but in recent years, technology is also exploited for causing user harms and criminality.
-The number of Internet users in India are 85 crores today making India one of the largest connected democracy on the global Internet.
+The number of Internet users in India are expected to increase from 85 crores today to 120 crore users by 2026 making India the largest connected democracy on the global Internet.
 The Government is fully committed to exploit the good of the technologies but is cognizant of the harms, risks and the growing rate of criminalities.
 The Government intends to ensure the Internet in general and information on it is safe& trusted and takes suitable steps on an ongoing basis to tackle the bad actors.

-To ensure that the intermediaries including the social media platforms are always accountable to the safety & trust of the users, the Government after extensive public consultations with relevant stakeholders has laid down the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021("IT Rules, 2021") notified on 25.02.2021 and subsequently amended on 28.10.2022 and 6.4.2023 under Information Technology Act, 2000 ("IT Act").
+To ensure that the intermediaries including the social media platforms are always accountable to the safety & trust of the Users, the Government after extensive public consultations with relevant stakeholders has laid down the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021("IT Rules, 2021") notified on 25.02.2021 and subsequently amended on 28.10.2022 and 6.4.2023 under Information Technology Act, 2000 ("IT Act").